XRPLF/xrpl-dev-portal/content/tutorials/tasks/use-xrpl-sidechains/set-up-xrp-xrp-bridge.md

 ---
 # Set Up an XRP-XRP Bridge

-_(Requires the [XChainBridge amendment][] :not_enabled:)_
+_(Requires the [XChainBridge amendment][] {% not-enabled /%})_

 Setting up an XRP-XRP bridge enables you to move XRP between chains.
 The set up requires using the genesis account on the issuing chain as a door account to submit attestations and create transaction submission accounts for witnesses.

-**Note**: The code samples on this page illustrate how a bridge was set up between *Devnet* and *Sidechain-Devnet*, using a supported [client library](client-libraries.html) to query and submit transactions.
+**Note**: The code samples on this page illustrate how a bridge was set up between *Devnet* and *Sidechain-Devnet*, using a supported [client library](../../../references/client-libraries.md) to query and submit transactions.
 This bridge is already created, so the process can't be reproduced on these networks.

 ## Prerequisites